Get answers to frequently asked questions about Ways of Thinking/Ways of Doing

 My course was not certified.
 Can I revise my course and resubmit it again?

 Absolutely!
 If there is pertinent information missing from the original syllabus, the board welcomes the resubmission of a revised syllabus or additional supporting documentation.
 Please review the Ways Syllabus Guidelines to understand the elements sought in a Ways-certifiable course.
-Should you choose to do so, please email email@example.com so that we can change a system setting allowing you to upload a revised syllabus.
+If you choose to do so, please email firstname.lastname@example.org so we can assist you with the resubmission.

 Can I consult with someone about developing a new course or revising an old one to fit a Way?